 At some point, usually within a burden of grief, existential confusion, or serious illness and tragedy, we may ponder the nature of life, of reality, of death.
 Occasionally this process of inquiring deeply within our being occurs as an epiphany as we resonate with a particular teaching or hear someone else mention the process of self-inquiry and simply notice we are curious about this practice.

 We begin to ponder the deeper interior questions such as “what is the mind and how does it exert such a powerful influence over my life?”
 It seems apparent most people are mostly programmed by parents, educators, society, religion, and science.
 Many take his education as being a complete and obvious truth.
 Is it?

-There are a few pilgrims who are motivated enough to inquire more deeply into what we’ve been told we are, and thus soon begin questioning the concrete concepts of self-identity and all the concepts of relativity that Einstein pointed towards.
+There are a few motivated enough to inquire more deeply into what we’ve been told we are, and thus soon begin questioning the concrete concepts of self-identity and all the concepts of relativity that Einstein pointed towards.
 Indeed, quantum physicists have been asking these deeper questions for more than a hundred years.
 And for good reason.
 Science is now uncovering how much we still do not know about what we are.
 Or do we, and we’ve just overlooked the obvious which is hidden in plain sight?

 Self-inquiry is the ancient subtractive process of questioning the nature of the thought “I am a separate being, with a separate consciousness.”
 The perennial wisdom of Jesus the Christ, the Buddha, Lao, Tsu, Rumi and many others points directly to the ineffable, invisible, intelligent omnipresence or reality that every spiritual tradition calls the Absolute.
-What if the personal self does not exist after all?
+What if the personal self does not exist and is only an imagining?